The She Shed as installed at the Marshfield Fair. Double-click for a full-screen slideshow. |

 We started by attaching the window to the six-by-six panel and hoisting the scenery flat into its place at the back of the exhibit space… and discovered the flat didn’t fit.
 The space was eight feet wide – and five-and-a-half-feet high.
 We had been given incorrect dimensions.
 Oops.

-the truth to herself - one
+A gardener always admits the truth to herself - one of the shed's illustrations |

 So, we commandeered tools, un-tacked the fabric, took apart the back panel, shortened it to the allotted height (no small feat) and re-stretched the fabric.
 Betty opened the side walls to fill the eight-foot width.
 We brought in our car-load of props – all designed to fill 24 square feet (or 144 cubic feet) of space.
 Except we had 32 square feet (200 cubic feet) of space to fill.
 After four hours of work it looked… empty.
 Chic, feminine, and spare.
 Betty returned to Marshfield the next morning with four large containers, but there was no ignoring the contrast between our whimsical ‘space of her own’ and the overstuffed tribute to veterans that occupied the adjoining ‘he shed’.